Eagle Wings of Enlightenment video ft./Dwight Tribble

 Nothing in the background of Colin Taylor, a serious young black singer studying for a career in opera, could have prepared him for meeting and falling in love with Avé Blue, a street-smart single mother whose personal agenda includes revenge upon two notorious police detectives, tried-but exonerated-in the shooting death of Avé's older brother, Tamar, a suspected criminal.
 In Stephen Burrell's noir novel of inner-city Boston in 1971, incendiary relationships propel the action, and as the settings shift from bedroom to family room to courtroom, the denouement erupts in a cause célèbre that shakes presumptions of guilt and innocence.
 A story of obsession, self-sacrifice, and ultimate redemption, this novel can speak to any reader imparting something significant and valuable.

-Inspired by life and beauty, I sell my framed photography at craft shows and by direct contact.
+even keel productions - Inspired by life and beauty, I sell my framed photography at craft shows and by direct contact and now from my studio.
 My prints will make a great addition to your home or office displayed on paper, canvas or glass.

 Reviews of Avé Blue :